 - Filters: Prefilter, activated carbon filter, and HEPA filter

 - Noise Level: 24 decibels

 - Comes in 2 colorways

 - Not suitable for large rooms

-Get the Levoit Core 300 air purifier on Amazon and at Walmart.
+Get the Levoit Core 300 air purifier on Amazon.

 The Levoit Smart WiFi Air Purifier Core 200S has a range of convenient features for an affordable price.
 This air purifier is a compact but powerful unit for small rooms.
 The Smart Core 200S includes a nylon prefilter, true HEPA filter, and an activated carbon filter to clean particles and odors from the air.
 This unit features a clean design and a small footprint and has a CADR suitable for rooms up to 183 square feet.